-I have always been a quick decision maker which has saved me alot of time.
-For example, during my degree when other students were still trying to select a topic in week 3, I had often already finished the assignment.
-The topic I selected was the first thing of interest that came to my mind.
-Sometimes you just need to make decisions and stick with them, saving yourself precious time and brain cells.
+I have always been a quick decision maker which has helped save me a lot of time.
+For example, during my degree when other students were still trying to select a topic in week 3, I had already finished the assignment.
+Don’t spend weeks thinking about things that don’t matter, make the decision and save yourself precious time and brain cells.

 Don’t stress over the little things